etcyl/embedded-os/assignment1/readme.txt

         1. !x:
         repeat the (absolute) input line numbered x (but only if it is one of the saved commands -- there maybe less than 5).
-        In addition to storing a copy of the command, display the original input line or display an error message if the argument x is invalid.
+        In addition to storing a copy of the command, display the original input line or display an error message if the argument x is i           invalid.
         NOTE this does not work yet beyond !99.

         2. exit: